 Keep in mind that peppermint oil can be an irritant and both peppermint and rosemary EOs are sometimes listed as contraindicated during pregnancy and/or nursing and usually not recommended for use with very young children.
 Eucalyptus oil should also be avoided around babies.
 If you have any specific condition (eg epilepsy or high blood pressure) you should always do your own research and make an informed decision.
 “Experts” are divided, with some listing numerous oils as contraindicated for various issues, and others being more moderate.
 Pure steam is a great remedy for coughs in babies and young children – just take them into the shower with you, or have them sit in a steamy bathroom.

 What’s your favourite homemade cold & flu remedy?

 Edited to add: I meant to say, I first heard about the shower disks from my lovely Osteopath, who printed out this recipe for me, from Sarah at Frugal By Choice.
 After testing a variety of different recipes, mine is a little different to Sarah’s, but none the less, credit where it’s due: I’d never even heard of them – even the shop bought variety, which were apparently only available for a short time – before Sarah posted that recipe.

 Yes?
 Then sign up to get my Free Non-toxic Cleaning Printables, with my set of non-toxic cleaning recipes & tips for your laundry, kitchen & bathroom, including two pre-wash laundry stain removers.

 I have them on my laundry wall, but you may want to put them up in your pantry cupboard or even on the kitchen wall.
-When you sign up, you’ll get the printables, plus the occasional special subscriber only emails.
+When you sign up, you’ll get the printables, plus special subscriber only emails.

 So what are you waiting for?
 Go get ‘em!